shaaibu7/Bookstore-with-react/README.md

 # 📖 Bookstore app with React <a name="about-project"></a>

-This is a web application that helps users manage their books and keep track of their reading progress.
+This is a web application that helps users manage their books and keep track of their reading progress, users can also remove books from the store.

 ## 🛠 Built With <a name="built-with"></a>